LCAV/dsp-labs/docs/chapters/4/granular_synthesis/2/implementation.md

 _Hint: due to the resampling operation, the next buffer's grain can only be computed when it contains all of the necessary samples._
 {% endhint %}

-## <a id="allocate_tmp"></a>Allocation memory for intermediate values
+## <a id="allocate_tmp"></a>Allocating memory for intermediate values

-As we have several operation between our input and output samples, we will need some intermediate vectors to store a couple results.
+As we have several operations between our input and output samples, we will need some intermediate vectors to store a couple results.
 To see this, let's consider the "chain of events" for a single buffer:

 1. Concatenate previous raw input samples with currently received samples:
 $$
 x_{concat} = [x_{prev}, \text{ } x_{current}].